Further Revised 8/16/16

-As earlier noted, it is important to understand that not all emitters are equal, even the Cree-XR-E emitters sold commonly for other applications are only as good as their correct wavelength output.
+As earlier noted, it is important to understand that not all emitters are equal, even the Cree or other binned emitters sold commonly for other applications are only as good as their correct wavelength output.

-This is where there is much misunderstanding as to emitter abilities based on emails friends and I in the aquarium hobby/industry have received.
+This is where there’s much misunderstanding as to emitter abilities based on emails friends and I in the aquarium hobby/industry have received.

-Many think that high end patented emitters are equal to emitters sold for DIY projects or the many lower end LED fixtures readily available in stores or the Internet (such as the Marineland Double & Single Bright & other Chinese knock offs), which is simply 100% incorrect!
+Many think that high end patented emitters are equal to emitters sold for DIY projects or the many LED fixtures readily available in stores or the Internet which is simply 100% incorrect!

-In another example; the nanometer range in the patented “emitter bins” used in the CRee XR-E for their blue are very specific, utilizing the maximum PAR range of 465-485nm found in the blue spectrum (400-500nm), unlike other lights and even other LEDs which either have multiple spikes.
+In another example, the nanometer range in the licensed-patented “emitter bins” used in the CRee XR-E for their blue are very specific, utilizing the maximum PAR range of 465-485nm found in the blue spectrum (400-500nm), unlike other lights and even other LEDs which either have multiple spikes.